xcart/xcart-docs/_pages/kb_en/modules/fractional_and_fixed_quantities/system_requirements_and_installation.md

   - Module
 published: true
 ---
+{% note warning %} The addon "Fractional and Fixed quantities" is deprecated and not supported. {% endnote %}

 To start using the addon "Fractional and Fixed quantities", you need to make sure it is installed and enabled.
-If it is not installed, you can obtain it via the X-Cart App Store.

 The general addon installation instructions can be found in the section {% link "Installing Addons from the X-Cart App Store" ref_Vn1mMUw9 %} of this manual.